TSAndrews/EmbeddedKnowledgeBO/README.md

 most systems by enabling domain reduction.
 There is a known upper bound for yields as we cannot create matter.
 This means that it can be known that increasing residence time cannot possibly improve metrics such as space time yield because yields may need to be greater than possible in order to counteract the time effects.
-Biasing exploration towards regions of short residence time increases the likelihood of being able to shrink the domain.
+Biasing exploration towards regions of short residence time increases the likelihood of being able to reduce the domain size.

 ## Conclusions
 Computing performance metrics after modelling can significantly reduce computation time if multiple metrics are derived from the same